Wishing you knew more about Aboriginal culture? Search no more.

 "Right mate, yep that makes it okay."

-Responses by Aboriginal artists to a petition which aimed to ban the import of art not made by Aboriginal Australians:
+Responses by First Nations artists to a petition which aimed to ban the import of art not made by First Nations peoples:

 As an Aboriginal artist I strongly protest against the appropriation of Aboriginal totems and motifs for use in the tourist trade as this seriously undermines the integrity of Aboriginal art.
 To depict something as "Aboriginal style" is a violation of the integrity of Aboriginal artists.— Janelle Evansk, Brisbane, QLD

 As Chair of the QLD Indigenous Arts Marketing & Export Agency within Department of State Development Trade & Innovation I fully support this initiative.
 We must protect Indigenous Australian art and cultural products [...].
 It is [...] an ethical and spiritual requirement that we do so!— Debra Bennet, QLD